deFarro/blockchain-fl/SETUP.md

 - **Import errors**: Make sure virtual environment is activated and dependencies are installed
 - **Port conflicts**: Check if ports 8000 (main-service) are already in use
 - **IPFS connection errors**: Ensure IPFS container is running (`docker-compose ps`)
+- **IPFS tests skipped**: This is normal if IPFS is not running.
+Start IPFS with `docker-compose up -d ipfs` to run IPFS-related tests

 ### Queue Issues